lucysli/eznotes/README.md

 `set :user, "deploy"`

-Now, you could use the scm_passphrase setting to tell Capistrano the password to use for your deployment user, but I don't like the idea of storing my server password in a file I want to keep in my repository.
-This is why I setup my server with RSA keys that allow my dev machine access without the need for entering a password every time.
-But if you want to put it in your deployment script without using keys, you'd do it like this (although not recommended):

-`set :scm_passphrase, "password"`

 I change another setting called use_sudo to false so commands are executed with the user's permissions unless I specify otherwise.
 If you added your user to the "deployers" group (which has write-access to your app's directory tree) you probably won't need to use sudo much, if at all.